system76/docs/content/ending-frozen-applications.md

 ### Using System Monitor (GUI)

 The System Monitor application comes prepackaged in Pop!\_OS.
-This application provides a GUI interface and functionality similar to the Windows Task Manager.
+This tool provides a GUI and functionality similar to the Windows Task Manager.

 1. Press <kbd>Super</kbd> and type `system monitor`, then hit Enter.
 2. Locate frozen and hanging applications.